Ouranosinc/Magpie/docs/services.rst

 control access to the operations provided by an :term:`OWS` `Web Processing Service`.
 This :term:`Service` allows one (1) type of child :term:`Resource`, namely the :class:`magpie.models.Process` which represent the execution units that are registered under a remote `WPS`.
-Every :class:`magpie.models.Process` cannot itself have a child :term:`Resource`, making `ServiceWPS`_ maximally a 2-tier level hierarchy.
+Every :class:`magpie.models.Process` cannot itself have a child :term:`Resource`, making :ref:`ServiceWPS` maximally a 2-tier level hierarchy.

-There are three (3) types of :term:`Allowed Permissions` which each represent an operation that can be requested from it (via ``request`` query parameter value of the HTTP request), specifically the :attr:`Permission.GET_CAPABILITIES`, :attr:`Permission.DESCRIBE_PROCESS`, and :attr:`Permission.EXECUTE`.
+There are three (3) types of :term:`Allowed Permission` which each represent an operation that can be requested from it (via ``request`` query parameter value of the HTTP request), specifically the :attr:`Permission.GET_CAPABILITIES`, :attr:`Permission.DESCRIBE_PROCESS`, and :attr:`Permission.EXECUTE`.
 The :attr:`Permission.GET_CAPABILITIES` corresponds to the retrieval of available list of *Processes* on the `WPS` instance, and therefore, can only be applied